caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 _Preface_: To the extent possible, I've tried to write this up without introducing any new terminology or concepts to the professional vernacular.
-So, I've assumed familiarity with the concepts detailed in *Domain Driven Design*, "Architectural Styles and the Design of Network-based Software Architectures", as well as Command Query Responsibility Segregation and Event Sourcing.
+So, I've assumed familiarity with the concepts detailed in *Domain Driven Design* [DDD], "Architectural Styles and the Design of Network-based Software Architectures" [Fielding], as well as Command Query Responsibility Segregation and Event Sourcing.
 For the sake of clarity, this document discusses things concretely, assuming the use of HTTP and JSON over TCP/IP networks.

 Earlier versions of this document used the term microservices quite liberally.
 I've eschewed that usage because I do not believe there is sufficient agreement